mormj/gr4-block-tutorial/README.md

 # gr4-block-tutorial

-This repo is designed to show how to create simple blocks in GR4
+This repo is designed to show how to create simple blocks in GR4.
+Another good reference is also this tutorial given by Alex Krimm at [EU GR Days 2024](https://www.youtube.com/live/ce496ZCwlqA?si=u0hhU2i_57sJbWty&t=1121)

 ## Setup and build

 ```